← Back to principles

 Adapter Pattern

 Learn the Adapter pattern: allow incompatible interfaces to work together.
-Convert interface of a class into another interface clients expect.
+Convert class interfaces into formats clients expect for seamless integration.

 What is the Adapter Pattern?